Microsoft Teams & Asana

 Microsoft Teams and Asana

-Teams is a chat-based collaboration tool that provides global, remote, and cross functional teams with the ability to work together and share information via a common space.
+Teams is a chat-based collaboration tool that allows global, remote, and cross-functional teams to work together and share information via a common space.
 Users can utilize features like document collaboration, channel messaging, team chat, and task management with Asana.
 This integration with Asana ensures focus and work continuity wherever you are, at any given time or place.
-Asana lets you know who is doing what, when.
+Asana lets you know who is doing what by when.

 An Asana bot has been added to Microsoft Teams that facilitates the unfurling of Asana features.
 It will help you search and find Asana features to reference in Teams conversations and allow users to create tasks or add messages to existing tasks from Teams.